Quantitative Susceptibility Mapping (QSM)

 Outputs

-• FitResults.mat: Results matrix, containing all ouputs as workspace varaibles.
+• FitResults.mat: Results matrix, containing all outputs as workspace variables.

 • chiL2: Susceptibility map created using L2 regularization without